txts/txts.github.io/softeng/_posts/2014-11-06-Twenty-Things.md

 excerpt: What was true will ever more be
 ---

+## What is Software Engineering?

+Building and maintaining  of software meeting acceptable levels of quality, given limited resources.

++ Note the phrase _maintain_.
+That is important.
+We will get back to that.

+## But What is Software?

+Software is how the apes organize their world.
+Software is everywhere, software does everything

++ Software runs (and [sometimes crashes](http://en.wikipedia.org/wiki/2010_Flash_Crash)) the sotck market
++ Controls the traffic, immigration systems, even tje beating of your heart (if you have a pacemaker).
++ _It takes dozens of microprocessors running 100 million lines of code to get a premium car out of the driveway, and this software is only going to get more complex_ [Robert Charette](http://spectrum.ieee.org/transportation/systems/this-car-runs-on-code_
++ That's probably 100s MLOC of assember, some of which is auto-generated.
+But those were 2009 numbers.
+And even allowing for  a factor of 20 to 200, that still means there is a lot of code in your car.

+Software engineers do everything

+lately, we've realized the dependancy of software in all branches of science including:

++ Computational molecular biology and bioinformatics
++ Computational neuroscience and neuro-informatics
++ Computational developmental biology
++ Cognitive science
++ Computational economics
++ Computational chemistry and chemo-informatics
++ Computational organization theory
++ Medical informatics
++ Agricultural informatics
++ Geo-informatics

+Software is used extensively in

++ Biological Sciences
++ Chemistry
++ Economics
++ Engineering
++ Philosophy
++ Physics
++ Psychology
++  Sociology

+And in research

++ 1950s, Princeton Researech for Advanced Studies, massive softwre simulations to study everything from (vert slow) stellar evolution to (much faster) weather patterns to (pico second) atomic reactions.
++ The 2013 Nobel Prize in Chemistry was awarded to Martin Karplus, Michael Levitt and Arieh Warshel for using computer modeling to understand complex chemical processe

+So software is about everything and software engieeneering is about software so...

+## Principles of Software Engineering

 What is true about SE that is true _now_ and was true _20 years ago_ and may be true in _20 years time_?
 To make this an interesing question, let us demand that the answers are refutable; i.e. that there is some evidence for each answer and that if you proved the evidence wrong, then we would have to recant the answer.

+also, if we say it right, we shouldbe able to find _gaps_ in our current work that suggests future work.

+and, ideally, every principle has some maths or empirical evidence behind it such that if someone else wants to reason about the principle, they have somewhere to start.

 ## Apes Use Langauge to Mark Territory